MicrosoftDocs/EMDocs/contributor-guide/custom-markdown-extensions.md

 The samples all show an AZURE.NOTE.
 To use a TIP, WARNING, or IMPORTANT, replace "NOTE" in the markdown:

-    > [AZURE.TIP]
+    > [EMS.TIP]

-    > [AZURE.WARNING]
+    > [EMS.WARNING]

-    > [AZURE.IMPORTANT]
+    > [EMS.IMPORTANT]

 Single paragraph:

-    > [AZURE.NOTE] To complete this tutorial, you must have an active Microsoft Azure account.
+    > [EMS.NOTE] To complete this tutorial, you must have an active Microsoft Azure account.
 If you don't have an account, you can create a free trial account in just a couple of minutes.

 Multiparagraph:

-    > [AZURE.NOTE] To complete this tutorial, you must have an active Microsoft Azure account.
+    > [EMS.NOTE] To complete this tutorial, you must have an active Microsoft Azure account.
     >
     > If you don't have an account, you can [create a free trial account](http://www.windowsazure.com/pricing/free-trial/) in just a couple of minutes.

 ## Includes

 Reusable text fragments in our GitHub repository are called "includes".
 When you have text that needs to be used in multiple articles, you include a reference to the text fragments in the markdown files.
 The text fragment (the include) itself is a simple markdown (.md) file.
 It can contain any valid markdown, including text, links, and images.
-All include markdown files must be in [the /includes directory](https://github.com/Azure/azure-content/tree/master/includes) in the root of the repository.
+All include markdown files must be in [the /includes directory](need correct location) in the root of the repository.
 When the article is published, the include text is seamlessly integrated into the published topic.

 - We use a specific syntax to reference an include.

 - Media files you put in an include must be created in a media folder specific to the include.
-Media folders for includes belong in [the azure-content/includes/media folder](https://github.com/Azure/azure-content/tree/master/includes/media).
+Media folders for includes belong in [the ems-content/includes/media folder](need correct location).
 The media directory should not contain any images in its root.
 If the include does not have images, then a corresponding media directory is not required.

-###Usage
+### Usage

 - Use includes wherever you need the same text to appear in multiple articles.
 - Includes are meant to be used for significant amounts of content - a paragraph or two, a shared procedure, or a shared section.
 Do not use them for anything smaller than a sentence; they are not for product names or incomplete sentences.